ngscheurich/arkenstone/README.md

     $ vagrant up

-Now go grab a cup of coffee or a glass of Scotch—this part might take a while.
+Now go grab a cup of coffee or a glass of Scotch or two—this part might take a while.
+If The Arkenstone detects a `SLACK_TOKEN` environment variable, it will send a message to the associated [Slack](https://slack.com/) channel when its done.
+For instance:

+    $ env SLACK_TOKEN=Your/Token/1234 vagrant up

 The Arkenstone is busy building a new Vagrant box and doing some initial work for you like:

 - Installing system software depencies